Back to Home Page

 Hot and Crispy All waffle irons for sale here:

-• have cast aluminum grids without any non-stick coating,
+• have cast aluminum grids without non-stick coating,

-• come with a seasoning instructions and a brush,
+• come with directions, tips and a score of recipes.

-Every piece for sale here is in good working order and the best quality available anywhere.
+• Every piece is in good working order and the best quality available anywhere.

 Toastmaster Model 2D2 Waffle Iron